pljanson/uwc2/README.md

 This is a fork of the original at https://github.com/setaou/uwc2/.
 This version is now compiling with Qt5.4 and using QtCreator (mingw C++11).

-I've added a about dialog, and a export webshots archive feature.
 Not all original (1.6) features are implemented yet.
+But I've added the about dialog and an export webshots archive feature.
+This exports a orginal "Webshots Data" directory to aoutput directory which will contain a directory tree of collection/album subdirecotries, and jpg files with filenames ph%ID%-%Title%.jpg

 Old info: